tiagoboeing/graphql-node-api/README.md

 ## development

 - To watch files run `gulp`
-- To development run `npm run dev`
+- To development or run local, execute after starts gulp: `npm run dev`

 If prefer, in Linux or MacOS you can change `package.json` script tag `dev` from: